canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/introducing-microk8s/introducing-microk8s.md

 ## Integrated commands
 Duration: 5:00

-There are a few commands that come along with microk8s some of them are essential in interacting with the cluster others are here just for your convenience:
+There are many commands that ship with microk8s.
+We've only seen the essential ones in this tutorial.
+Explore the others at your own convenience:

  - microk8s.status: Provides an overview of the microk8s state (running/not running) as well as the set of enabled addons
  - microk8s.enable: Enables an addon